thenumbernine/hydro-cl-lua/README.md

 - coroutines to iterative solvers?  so they don't stall the app execution?
 - RHD W error in >1 dimension
 - GR flat space simulations make an initial wave.  but shouldn't flat space be stable?
+- BSSN, ADM, Z4C, etc still need momentum constraints
+- not all of the Maxwell initial conditions are working with the non-GLM maxwell, especially with scalar vs complex

 ### Sources: